 Key Resources to Get Started

-We have designed documents to support you as you plan and implement the curriculum.
+We have designed an extensive array of documents to support you as you plan and implement the curriculum.
 You can find these documents and more resources on our Tools page.
-For an overview to assist you in navigating our website and available materials, take a few minutes to watch Part 1 and Part 2 of our short screencasts.

 Using our first edition, ELA Grades 3-5 and looking to transition?
 Review a list of enhancements across the modules in our Second Edition curriculum.